News Corp: Outcome

+Leadership and Management

+News Corp's governmental structure focuses on board supervision, helping with large media sources and publishing.
+After News Corp's split, in 2013, Murdoch used his influence to create his personal strategic plans to guide News Corp into better economic levels.
+Murdoch helped by spreading assets of News Corp, and other digital sources.

+Another position in leadership is CEO Robert J. Thomson, who has been CEO since January 2013.
+He is still set to fill the position until his contract expires in June 2030.
+Thomson has modernized News Corp by switching from paper to digital.
+Digital revenues went from 20% of total revenue in 2014, to 50% in 2024.

+Together, the executive leadership team and board form a governance framework that balances operational leadership with independent oversight.
+This structure supports strategic groupwork and accountability, allowing News Corp to adapt in a quick changing media landscape while holding up commitments to shareholders and stakeholders.

 Succession

 In September 2024, Rupert Murdoch applied to a Nevada probate court to remove voting rights from his children other than Lachlan, as set out in the irrevocable family trust.
 The other siblings, Prudence MacLeod, Elisabeth Murdoch, and James Murdoch, are more moderate politically than their father or brother, and Rupert was keen to keep the conservative political leanings in his media outlets.
 On December 9, 2024, The New York Times reported that the court had ruled against Rupert and Lachlan Murdoch, who, the probate commissioner wrote, had acted in bad faith when trying to change the trust.

 Assets

 The company consists of the former News Corporation's newspaper and book publishing assets, together with the digital real-estate advertising properties that are now its largest business.